Monday, November 17, 2025

 Here are some pictures of materials that were buried.
 They ranged from ephemera such as pages copied from a humash (first five books of the Bible) to complete prayer books in excellent physical condition.

 In honor of the congregation’s 150th anniversary I suggested offering members a historical package of siddurim dating from the Union Prayerbook from 1940 to the Gates of Prayer series from the 1980’s and 1990’s.
 We had no takers.
-I was able to give away some Hertz humashim to individuals and a synagogue.
+I was able to give away some Humashim edited by Rabbi Joseph Hertz to individuals and a synagogue.

 Many staff members in the congregation helped with the gathering of the books and placing them in boxes.
 A few books came from members, but this was not a communal gathering of texts for burial.
 Staff who helped included the executive director, manager of facilities, maintenance staff, rabbis, educators, and others.
 I had to compute the number of cubic feet needed for the grave to communicate this to cemetery staff.
 The facilities manager needed to bring the pieces together and order a truck to transport the boxes.